Noroff-FEU-Assignments/project-exam-1-GeniePrinie/README.md

 #### Blog Page

-The blog posts page shows the first 10 blogs, and the user can click to view more results which then show underneath the first 10 blogs.
+The blog posts page shows the first 10 blogs, and the user can click to view more results which is then shown underneath the first 10 blogs.
 This page gets the data from the WordPress REST API.
 The search bar is at the top of the page.
-It is fully functional and allows users to find the blog post (recipe) that exists in the API data more easily.
+It is fully functional and allows users to find the blog post (recipe) that exists in the date from the API.

 #### Blog Specific Page (recipes)